Shonen Jump (magazine): History

 In June 2002, Viz Media (at the time called "Viz Communications"), and Shueisha announced that Viz would begin publishing Shonen Jump, an English spin on Shueisha's highly popular manga anthology Weekly Shōnen Jump.
 Cartoon Network, Suncoast, and Diamond Distributors signed on as promotional partners.
 Though based on Weekly Shōnen Jump, Viz noted that it would not be a "word for word" copy.
 Rather, Viz would select series for its magazine that it felt were the most appropriate for its American readers.
-Viz's version was also set to be monthly, rather than having weekly, to better fit the American comic distribution system.
+Viz's version was also set to be monthly, rather than weekly, to better fit the American comic distribution system.

-Jason Thompson, one of Viz's manga editors for series including Dragon Ball was selected as the magazine's first editor-in-chief.
-Initially, Viz hoped to have the magazine targeted to all age groups, however to allow for greater freedom on content, the decision was made to mark the magazine as being for readers 13 years of age and older.
+Jason Thompson, one of Viz's manga editors for series including Dragon Ball, was selected as the magazine's first editor-in-chief.
+Initially, Viz hoped to have the magazine targeted to all age groups; however, to allow for greater freedom in content, the decision was made to mark the magazine as being for readers 13 years of age and older.
 However, with greater attention being focused on manga as it became available in mainstream outlets, some titles were edited for content.
 Thompson noted that it was a challenge working with some of the artists whose works would appear in the first issue, who worried about excessive alterations.

 With manga anthologies having met with little success in North America, Viz desired Shonen Jump to have a circulation of 1 million within its first three years.
 To aid in this goal, Viz launched the magazine with a multimillion-dollar advertising budget, they advertised and distributed the title through mass market outlets rather than just pop culture stores, ensuring the magazine included series already popular with the North American audience due to their airing on Cartoon Network.
 To help fund the lengthy, expensive marketing campaign developed around Shonen Jump, Shueisha purchased an equity interest in Viz in August 2002.

 Unlike with most magazine launches, Viz decided to allow retailers to return the first two issues.
 This gave retailers a chance to see how well the magazine would sell in markets where manga anthologies were an unknown.
 Retailers were also given a quantity of free samples, distributed 100,000 free samples at Comic Con, and another 100,000 were made available to its partner Suncoast.
 Cartoon Network began providing sample chapters and streaming video content to its Adult Swim website, along with prominent links to Shonen Jump's official site.